Serving all of Canada. Book a consultation with us.

 What to Do If Your Back Pain LTD Benefits Have Been Denied?

+• Review Your Denial Letter: When your LTD claim is denied, your insurer will need to provide a letter detailing the reasons for their decision.
 Carefully review the denial letter to understand the reasons for denial, appeal deadlines, required documentation, and appeal procedures outlined by your insurance provider.
 You can also ask you provider to speak with the claim’s handler in charge of your case.

-Work with your healthcare providers to gather and submit additional medical evidence supporting the severity and disabling nature of your back pain condition, functional limitations, treatment history, and ongoing impairments.
+• Gather Additional Evidence: Work with your healthcare providers to gather and submit additional medical evidence supporting the severity and disabling nature of your back pain condition, functional limitations, treatment history, and ongoing impairments.
 If your claim has been denied, it’s important to ask your doctor or specialist if they agree with the insurance company’s decision.
 If not, have them put their objection in writing.
 This document should clearly explain why you are unable to perform the duties of your, or any, job.

-Follow the specific appeals process outlined by your insurance provider, including submitting a detailed appeal letter, supporting documentation, and any relevant legal arguments or opinions from healthcare professionals.
+• File an Appeal: Follow the specific appeals process outlined by your insurance provider, including submitting a detailed appeal letter, supporting documentation, and any relevant legal arguments or opinions from healthcare professionals.

 • Provide legal expertise in disability insurance laws, policies, and appeals processes.